fteem/rubylogs/_posts/2015-07-12-migrate-rspec-to-minitest.md

 Minitest::Reporters.use!
 Minitest::Reporters::SpecReporter.new
 {% endhighlight %}

-There are multiple built-in reporters and I went for the ```Minitest::Reporters::SpecReporter```.
+The gem has couple of built-in reporters, and I went for the ```Minitest::Reporters::SpecReporter```.
 With this gem one can also create his own reporters and formatting.

 ## So, what's next?

-Although the gem is not the biggest one, with lots of challenges in it, this was defnitely a really nice exercise for a hot Saturday afternoon.
-I with I had the chance to work with Fixtures and some stubbing.
+Although Forecastr's codebase might not be big with lots of challenges in it, this was defnitely a really nice exercise for a hot Saturday afternoon.
+I just wish I had the chance to work with Fixtures and some fake objects.

-All in all, I can definitely say that now I really enjoy using Minitest - I like it's simplicity.
+All in all, what I can say now is that using Minitest was a real joy.
+It seems to be very simple to setup, extend and use.
 But, although simple, in my opinion it is as powerful as the other alternatives.

 You can see the whole RSpec to Minitest migration on [this commit](https://github.com/fteem/forecastr/commit/39264e419dc932f4562d622a293d920634218af6){:target="blank"}.